alvumu/IGTest-git/CodeSystem-medication-statement-cs.md

       "code" : "antiplatelet",
       "display" : "Any Antiplatelet",
-      "definition" : "The patient was taking antiplatelet medication prior to hospital admission or before the stroke event" },
+      "definition" : "The patient was taking antiplatelet medication prior to hospital admission or before the stroke event" }
-    {
-      "code" : "asa",
-      "display" : "Aspirin",
-      "definition" : "The patient was taking aspirin (acetylsalicylic acid) prior to hospital admission or before the stroke event"
-    },
-    {
-      "code" : "clopidogrel",
-      "display" : "Clopidogrel",
-      "definition" : "The patient was taking clopidogrel prior to hospital admission or before the stroke event" }
   ]
 }